Running a Provar CI Task in Azure DevOps Pipelines

 In the example below, a Salesforce connection called DemoAdmin has been secured outside of using Github.

-Use the lock to secure the credential so it’s not in plain text.
+Use the lock to secure the credential, so it’s not in plain text.
 The environment variable must be named.
-You can see how we do this for Jenkins in this password masking demo video.
+This password-masking demo video shows how we do this for Jenkins.

 Step 14: Save and queue to test your pipeline.

-Before we trigger the pipeline automatically, first troubleshoot any issues with the setup manually.
+Before we trigger the pipeline automatically, troubleshoot any issues with the setup manually.

 Step 15: If all goes well…

 You should get a successful job result.
-It’s highly likely you won’t on the first attempt, so click into the error if you get one and review the issue.
-The most common causes are incorrect license file location or type, inconsistent settings in the build.xml target or missing files from the VCS repository.
+Likely, you won’t on the first attempt, so click into the error if you get one and review the issue.
+The most common causes are incorrect license file location or type, inconsistent settings in the build.xml target, or missing files from the VCS repository.

 Step 16: Provar test results in Azure DevOps.

-To get Provar test results (PDF or HTML files), you need to add a task – Publish Artifacts.
+To get Provar test results (PDF or HTML files), you must add a task – Publish Artifacts.
 This will require you to provide the path of the results directory and the artifact name.
-We have used some pre-defined parameters available in Azure Devops.
-See more information in this link for Use Predefined Variables.
+We have used some predefined parameters available in Azure DevOps.
+See more information in this link for Use Predefined Variables

 Step 17: Caching in Azure DevOps.

-To reduce the execution time in between the jobs, we can include a caching task in the job.
+To reduce the execution time between the jobs, we can include a caching task in the job.
 Two parameters are required in caching tasks – Key and Path.
-Key can be any value and Path would be the relative path of the .provarCaches folder that is defined in build.xml.
+Key can be any value, and Path would be the relative path of the .provarCaches folder defined in build.xml

 Values in build.xml should be: